zsfelber/nodejs-browscap/README.md

 npm run init
 ```

-Now, you are able to review memory consumption.
+Now, you are able to review speed data and memory consumption.
 (Open Task Manager / System Monitor / run 'top' in linux shell).